 - Fetal Alcohol Spectrum Disorder (FASD): Alcohol, if consumed during a woman’s pregnancy can cause damage in utero, resulting in a group of conditions called Fetal Alcohol Spectrum Disorder (FASD).
 Fetal alcohol syndrome is the most severe of these and is one of the leading causes of birth defects in the U.S.

-Cigarette And Other Drug Use
+Cigarette and Other Drug Abuse

 Sadly, cigarette smoking causes more than 480,000 deaths in the U.S. each year.
-This number is more than the combined totals of HIV, illegal drug and alcohol use, and injuries sustained from a motor vehicle or firearm-related accidents.
+This number is more than the combined totals of HIV, illegal drug and alcohol abuse, and injuries sustained from a motor vehicle or firearm-related accidents.
 Smoking is responsible for: increased blood pressure, emphysema, chronic bronchitis, stroke, coronary heart disease, COPD, and various cancers.
 According to the CDC, smoking is responsible for increasing the risk of death from all causes and causes 90% of lung cancer deaths and 80% of deaths from COPD.
 Cocaine can cause an increased risk in heart disease, due to the constant overexertion of the heart muscle.
 It can also cause high blood pressure and tachycardia, which in turn increases the risk of stroke and heart attacks.
 The risk of cancer increases particularly for those that freebase.
 Benzodiazepines have sedative properties and are generally prescribed for anti-anxiety purposes.
-Overuse and use can cause fatal blood clots, which may lead to stroke, decreased sex drive, erectile dysfunction (ED), and birth defects in children born from addicted and pregnant mothers.
-Ketamine is a powerful narcotic and long-term use can cause vacuoles to form in the brain, which affect cognitive, learning, and memory processes.
+Overuse and abuse can cause fatal blood clots, which may lead to stroke, decreased sex drive, erectile dysfunction (ED), and birth defects in children born from addicted and pregnant mothers.
+Ketamine is a powerful narcotic and long-term abuse can cause vacuoles to form in the brain, which affect cognitive, learning, and memory processes.
 These are known as Olney’s lesions.
 LSD and Ecstasy can both cause depression and Hallucinogen Persisting Perception Disorder (HPPD), which produces flashbacks and a dysphoric state.
 Unfortunately, it may persist for months or years.
-PCP can cause Irritable Bowel Syndrome (IBS) and chronic use may cause seizures or even paralysis.
-Inhalant Use can lead chronic bronchitis, grand mal seizures, heart complications, tachycardia, damage to other major organ systems.
+PCP can cause Irritable Bowel Syndrome (IBS) and chronic abuse may cause seizures or even paralysis.
+Inhalant Abuse can lead chronic bronchitis, grand mal seizures, heart complications, tachycardia, damage to other major organ systems.
 Other problems include damage to the brain, bone marrow, lungs, liver and kidneys, and most severely, Sudden Sniffing Death Syndrome.
 Marijuana can hold intense psychological addiction.
 Smoking this drug can increase your chances of depression, chronic bronchitis, and emphysema.
 New studies show that it’s linked to an increased risk of lung cancer, as it contains at least 50 of the same harmful carcinogens as cigarettes.
 There has been some evidence to suggest that smoking cannabis increases your risk of bladder, testicular, mouth, throat, or esophagus.
 Additionally, pairing this drug use with alcohol and/or cigarettes can increase your risk even more. [middle-callout] Opiate Addiction has been known to cause: depression, with an increased risk of suicide, infections such as cellulitis, seizure, and heart troubles.
 It can also include infections of both the valves and lining of the heart, endocarditis, which is an inflammation of the heart’s lining that causes the valves to rupture, atrial fibrillation, and an increased risk of a heart attack.
 Using these drugs while pregnant can cause great distress to the fetus with a higher instance of stillbirth.
 When the child is born, they will likely suffer neonatal abstinence syndrome, which is essentially when the newborn struggles with withdrawal symptoms.
 These children also may suffer from reduced birth weight, seizures, problems feeding, an exposed spinal cord, hydrocephaly, glaucoma, gastroenteritis, and different heart defects.
 Injection of these drugs hosts a myriad of complications, including but not limited to: abscesses, collapsed veins, and sepsis.
-Also, HIV and hepatitis can be transmitted from the needle-sharing that occurs within the use of these drugs.
-Amphetamine Addiction causes serious disarray to a wide-variety of the body’s systems.
-Damage occurs in the following ways: degradation of your eyesight, anorexia, insomnia, hyperactivity, hypertension, stunted growth, increased urinary tract infections and dermatosis.
+Also, HIV and hepatitis can be transmitted from the needle-sharing that occurs through the abuse of these drugs.
+Amphetamine Addiction causes serious disarray to a wide variety of the body’s systems.
+Damage occurs in the following ways: degradation of your eyesight, anorexia, insomnia, hyperactivity, hypertension, stunted growth, increased urinary tract infections, and dermatosis.
 Both liver and heart disease have been linked to prolonged amphetamine use.
 Meth Addiction is implicated in heart disease, stroke, liver damage, and lung disease; it can cause hypertension and suppresses the immune system in a capacity that makes a person more susceptible to various illnesses and diseases, including cancer.
 Users may also experience intense depression and manic episodes.

 Contact Us For More Information

-Alcohol and drug use, whether recreational or habitual, carries an increased risk of harm to your body.
+Alcohol and drug abuse, whether recreational or habitual, carries an increased risk of harm to your body.
 If you have any questions about these drugs or the subsequent illnesses or diseases that may result from their use, please don’t hesitate to contact us at Vertava Health today.